 But few of us reach for an apple in these situations.
 Instead, we crave high-fat foods because they stimulate the brain to release pleasure chemicals that reduce tension.
 This soothing effect becomes addicting, so every time you’re anxious, you are more likely to want fattening foods.

 Obviously, getting rid of all anxiety isn’t an option.
-But by take steps to beat stress, you can get your cortisol levels and your weight under control and improve your health.
+But by taking steps to beat stress, you can get your cortisol levels and your weight under control and improve your health.

 What to do when under stress: